kaurshalpreet/good-README-generator/goodReadMe.md

 ---

   ## License
-  #### This application is licensed under the [MIT License](https://opensource.org/licenses/MIT)
+  #### This application is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)

 ---

   ## Collaborators
-  Please reach me via Github
+  Please connect with me via Github

-  #### You can reach me via my Github account at [Github](https://github.com/kaurshalpreetnode)
+  #### You can reach me via my Github account at [Github](https://github.com/kaurshalpreet)

 ---

   ## Test
-  There are no specific test for this application.
+  There are no specific tests for this application.
 Please test as per your needs and provide feedback

 ---